umbraco/UmbracoDocs/Development-Guidelines/index.md

 ## Unit testing

-There are plenty of unit tests in the core of Umbraco both for C# found in Umbraco.Tests project and for JS found in the Umbraco.Web.UI.Client project.
+There are plenty of unit tests in the core of Umbraco both for C# found in Umbraco.Tests project and for JavaScript found in the Umbraco.Web.UI.Client project.

 When submitting pull requests or working with the code we encourage all developers to make changes by writing unit tests, a PR will have a far higher chance of being pulled into the core quicker with passing unit tests.